nusmodifications/nusmods/README.md

 ### Reporting Bugs

 Found a bug?
 Before reporting it, check the [issue page](https://github.com/nusmodifications/nusmods/issues) to see if we are aware of it.
-If not, simply open up the [bug report form](https://github.com/nusmodifications/nusmods/issues/new?template=BUG_REPORT.md) and fill it.
+If not, simply open up the [bug report form](https://github.com/nusmodifications/nusmods/issues/new?template=BUG_REPORT.md) and fill it up.

 ### Contributing Guide

 Our [contributing guide](CONTRIBUTING.md) will help you get started, regardless of skill level.
-It explains the project structure and how developing on NUSMods work.
+It explains the project structure and our development process.

 ### Good First Issues

-Want to your feet wet and familiar with our contribution process?
+Want to your feet wet and contribute?
 We have a list of [good first issues](https://github.com/nusmodifications/nusmods/labels/good%20first%20issue) that contain bugs and small features which have a relatively limited scope.
 This is a great place to get started.

 ### Code of Conduct